 & so on…

 The linear model (minus polynomial terms) seems a little too simple for the data, but once we pass a certain point, the prediction error starts to rise.
 The additional complexity helps us fit our training data, but causes the model to do a worse job of predicting for ‘new’ data.
-This is a clear case of overfitting the train data.
-Preventing overfitting is key to building robust and accurate predictive models.
+This is a clear case of overfitting.

 Methods for Accurate Measurement of Prediction Error